Real Time Operating System (RTOS)

 These operating systems guarantee that critical tasks be completed within a range of time.

 For example, a robot is hired to weld a car body.
-If the robot welds too early or too late, the car cannot be sold, so it is a hard real-time system that requires complete car welding by robot hardly on the time.
+If the robot welds too early or too late, the car cannot be sold, so it is a hard real-time system that requires complete car welding by robot hardly on the time., scientific experiments, medical imaging systems, industrial control systems, weapon systems, robots, air traffic control systems, etc.

 - Soft real-time operating system: